DevMatch/devmatch.github.io/_posts/2023-03-27-create-a-problem.md

 <img src="https://github.com/DevMatch/devmatch.github.io/assets/527987/59242126-4c98-4aa4-bd72-3fb5a34ef655" width="400">

-The output of your publishing stepp will be inside the dist folder, and it will be called `dist\main-bundle.js`.
+The output of your publishing step will be inside the dist folder, and it will be called `dist\main-bundle.js`.
 Take this entire file and past its contents in the code section of the problem you created.

 <img src="https://github.com/DevMatch/devmatch.github.io/assets/527987/91c17943-bb0c-43bf-a28f-9330bacdf2c2" width="400">